 Purple diamonds are rare as is; however violet diamonds are one of the most exclusive colored diamonds there are.
 In the past 30+ years, the Argyle Mine has produced only 12 carats of polished violet diamonds for their annual showcase.
 This means that the Argyle Violet accounts for 23.6% of the violet diamonds ever recovered from the Argyle Mine, while the preceding 31 years produced the rest!

 Patrick Coppens, the general manager of Rio Tinto Diamonds says, “Impossibly rare and limited by nature, the Argyle Violet will be highly sought after for its beauty, size, and provenance.”
-Josephine Johnson, the Argyle Pink Diamonds manager adds, “This stunning violet diamond will capture the imagination of the world’s leading collectors and connoisseurs."
+Josephine Johnson, the Pink Diamond manager at Argyle adds, “This stunning violet diamond will capture the imagination of the world’s leading collectors and connoisseurs."

 The Chroma Collection